approvals/ApprovalTests.cpp/doc/mdsource/Namers.source.md

 The interface for this is [`ApprovalNamer`](https://github.com/approvals/ApprovalTests.cpp/blob/master/ApprovalTests/namers/ApprovalNamer.h).

 ## Registering a Custom Namer

 If you ever want to create a custom namer, Approval Tests has a mechanism to change which namer it uses by default.
 Please note that you need to create a function that creates new namers.

 snippet: register_default_namer

+## Alternative Namers

+### SeparateApprovedAndReceivedDirectoriesNamer

+The pattern used by this class for file names is:
+- `./approved/[test file name].[test name].[extension]`
+- `./received/[test file name].[test name].[extension]`

+This layout enables Beyond Compare 4 (or any other directory comparison tool) to compare the `approved/` and `received/` directories, and approve one or more files by copying them (without renaming) from `received/` to `approved/`.

+The "approved/" and "received/" directories are created automatically.

+To register this as your default namer, use:

+snippet: register_separate_directories_namer

 ---